Law & Human Rights Internships and Volunteering Abroad

 Work alongside local staff to identify communities and individuals in need of assistance.
 Areas that you may get involved in include domestic violence, offender’s rights, child trafficking and child labour.

-Work on a valuable project alongside one of the few organisations that offer help to women who are victims of abuse.
+Work on a valuable project alongside one of the few organisations that offer help to parents whose children have gone missing in Jamaica.

-Join a Law project and get involved in many aspects of the legal process.
-Or volunteer on a Human Rights placement focusing on domestic violence, human trafficking and child protection cases.
+Volunteer on a Human Rights placement focusing on domestic violence, human trafficking and child protection.

 Get involved in work that significantly contributes to a growth in human rights across Northern Africa.
 This project focusses on supporting the rights of women, children and refugees.